 I am running Servants of the Cinder Queen using a map of my own making (Patrons will see it early next month!) in Roll20.
 I have not used Roll20 extensively in almost a year and they have really stepped up their game since then.
 I was a Kickstarter backer way back in the day so I get to play around with dynamic lighting (I will be upgrading to a Pro account after the next Patreon payout) and this was my first real experience with it.
 I also used the ambient music to play some cavern sounds in the background.
 I thought both worked great, and though they may not have added a huge deal to the game I do think they are Good Things to have and use.

-The dynamic lighting I really liked.
-My first thought was that it was going to be a pain to set up but once I figured it out, maybe ten minutes and watched a video (https://youtu.be/YXciH7gR1Ec but omg he drones on and on, watching it with extensive fast forwarding).
+https://youtu.be/YXciH7gR1Ec but omg he drones on and on, watching it with extensive fast forwarding).
 His points on keeping the doors as separate items from the walls was keen and worked perfectly.
 As players open doors I could easily drop to the dynamic lighting layer, click and remove or slide doors out of the way.
-Worked without a problem and I will continue to use this method in future games. https://wiki.roll20.net/Dynamic_Lighting_Examples is also a good page to read about Dynamic Lighting in Roll20.
+Worked perfect. https://wiki.roll20.net/Dynamic_Lighting_Examples is also a good page to read about Dynamic Lighting in Roll20.

 I thought the game went smoothly and we progressed quickly through two encounters with the 'wolves' (Devil Dogs)and into the Statue Room.
 The Statue Room is not in the published adventure but I wanted to offer the players a way to heal up a little as I thought the dogs would tear them up pretty badly.
 I ended up begin correct as Kendrik was reduced to a single hit point during the encounter.
 The adventure is written in a more abstract way with randomly generated tunnels and encounters but I wanted to have a map (yo, I like maps, what can I say?) and a little more thought out that completely fly-by-the-seat-of-my-pants.